-If you’re looking into treatment like braces or clear aligners, it’s important to understand what those differences are.
+If you’re looking into treatments like braces or clear aligners, it’s important to understand what those differences are.
 McGrory Orthodontics is proud to provide expert orthodontic care to patients of all ages in Pearland, Bellaire, and the surrounding areas.
-We have four experienced orthodontists on staff, and understanding what they have to offer that other dentists do not will allow you to make an informed decision about which option is best for you or your child.
+We have two experienced orthodontists on staff, and understanding what they have to offer that other dentists do not will allow you to make an informed decision about which option is best for you or your child.
 Let’s take a closer look at orthodontists and dentists to learn more!

 Differences in education and training

 Orthodontists and dentists both begin their careers in dental school.
 But after graduation, orthodontists take a different path, one that includes several extra years of specialized training in aligning teeth and jaws.
 Orthodontic residency programs are extremely competitive, and only the top students in any dental school graduating class will be accepted.
 These programs entail 2-3 years of full-time training that concentrates on orthodontics, with a focus on correcting orthodontic issues with braces and other appliances.